DanHodges/TheologicalDictionary/Ousia.md

 # Ousia
-Definition of Ousia coming soon.
+The definition of Ousia is coming soon!